“Don’t let them pick you and don’t let them pump yo’ head eitha. What goes on in this house stays in this house!”

 Those were the instructions my grandmother gave me before talking to the social workers and therapists my school insisted I speak with.
 Prior to our mandated meeting, I had picked up crack vials on the playground of the projects and brought them into school.
 That’s when the investigations began.

-During our sessions I would try not to tell them everything but I was only 5, maybe 6, and a talkative little one at that.
+During our sessions I would try not to tell them everything but I was only five, maybe six, and a talkative little one at that.
 I suppose I had said too much when Child Protective Services came to our door to take us from her.
-I'd never seen my grandmother so fraught with anger.
+I’d never seen my grandmother so fraught with anger.
 In retrospect, I know it wasn’t so much anger as it was fear.

 My grandmother never let my sister and I visit the therapist that called CPS on her again.
 I can remember checking in with a school social worker a few times a year from kindergarten to sixth grade, but from middle school to high school, my mental health needs were pretty much neglected.
-It would be eleven years after graduating from high school before I found myself getting the proper care.
+It would be 11 years after graduating from high school before I found myself getting the proper care.

 I was 28.